DataDog/integrations-core/mongo/README.md

 {{< /site-region >}}
 partial -->

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see the [Docker log collection documentation][10].
+To enable it, see [Docker Log Collection][10].

 Then, set [Log Integrations][11] as Docker labels: